Anna-Myzukina/Authentication/README.md

 - [ ] Bootstrap source in vendor/assets
 - [ ] Font awesome CSS source

+## Future features
+- [ ] Users can upload profile photos.
+- [ ] Users can create posts with images.
+- [ ] Users can add comments with icons.

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: